treolabs/treocore/README.md

 ### Support

-- TreoPIM is a developed and supported by [Zinit Solutions GmbH](https://zinitsolutions.de/).
+- TreoPIM is a developed and supported by [TreoLabs GmbH](https://treolabs.com/).
-- Be a part of our [community](http://zinitsolutions.com).
+- Be a part of our [community](https://treolabs.com/).
 - To Contact Us please visit [TreoPIM Website](http://treopim.de).